dsnoeijer/angular/aio/content/guide/upgrade.md

 </div>

 The `$event` variable can be used in outputs to gain access to the object that was emitted.
-In this case it will be the `Hero` object, because that is what was passed to `this.deleted.emit()`.
+In this case it is going to be the `Hero` object, because that is what was passed to `this.deleted.emit()`.

 Since this is an AngularJS template, you can still use other AngularJS directives on the element, even though it has Angular binding attributes on it.
 For example, you can easily make multiple copies of the component using `ng-repeat`:

 <code-example path="upgrade-module/src/index-downgrade-io.html" region="userepeatedcomponent"></code-example>

-### Using AngularJS Component Directives from Angular Code
+### Using AngularJS component directives from Angular code

 <div class="lightbox">